 South London, for example, generally has lower rental prices than the other regions in London, with rent for a 1-bedroom flat averaging £1,456 per month.

-This is quite different than the same flat in Chelsea leasing for £2,244 per month.
+This is quite different from the same flat in Chelsea leasing for £2,244 per month.

 If you work in Central London and want to be near your office, as well as the busy city center, you can expect to pay £2,000 for a 1-bedroom apartment.